 Description

-EXTERIOR: 143 High Street is three storeys high and three bays wide, fronting directly onto the High Street.
-It is faced in purple-grey bricks, laid in header bond, with red brick window dressings, flat arch lintels above the windows and decorative brick quoins.
-The ground floor is occupied by a shopfront which is of three bays separated by fluted Doric pilasters; the western two bays each have glazed double doors flanked by plate glass shop windows whilst the eastern bay has a tiled porch leading to a six-panelled door giving additional access to the offices above.
-A fascia panel carrying the shop signage runs across the top of the ground floor frontage.
-At first floor level there are two rectangular timber oriel windows flanking a central, narrow blind (blocked) window opening with a stone cill.
-The side faces of the two oriel windows contain two-over-two sashes whilst the front face consists of a pair of six-over-six sashes.
-The sashes are separated by plain strips and bounded by a panelled apron, plain frieze and cornice.
-There are three recessed sash windows with stone cills to the second floor.
-Those in the first and third bay are eight-over-eight sashes whilst the central bay has a six-over-six sash.
-Above the second-floor is a wooden eaves cornice.
-143 High Street has a gabled roof covered in slates with two brick chimney stacks at each end.
-The west gable end has a C19 painted shop sign: 'SELF pastry cook.
+On the first floor, there are two rectangular timber oriel windows flanking a central, narrow blind (blocked) window opening with a stone cill.
+The side faces of the oriel windows contain two-over-two sashes, while the front face features a pair of six-over-six sashes, separated by plain strips and bordered by a panelled apron, plain frieze, and cornice.
+The second floor has three recessed sash windows with stone cills; the first and third bays have eight-over-eight sashes, and the central bay has a six-over-six sash.
+Above the second floor, there is a wooden eaves cornice.
+The building has a gabled roof covered in slates, with two brick chimney stacks at each end.
+The west gable end displays a 19th-century painted shop sign that reads: 'SELF pastry cook.
 THE NOTED PIE SHOP'.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.